 The accessories list is minimal with the inclusion of three sets of rubber tips and a USB type C charging wire.
-Another thing they include is a user manual in various languages and is well written with lots of useful information about the product.
+Another thing they include is a user manual in various languages which is well-written with lots of useful information about the product.

 Also, note you get a warranty card that is also a product authentication card and the PistonBuds come with a 1-year warranty.

-The 1More PistonBuds have a bass-heavy, bass first L shaped tuning but is not lacking much in the rest of the frequency spectrum except for the very top end.
+The 1More PistonBuds have a bass-heavy, bass-first L-shaped tuning but are not lacking much in the rest of the frequency spectrum except for the very top end.

 The volume level is at a level that was acceptably loud for me.
 I find most TWS models lack in volume but this one is quite acceptable.

 The usual tone sweep test revealed an emphasis in the low end around the 60 to 120hz region.
 Another revelation is that the bass was audible below 20hz.
 I could hear them go down to 17hz audibly which is very good for such an inexpensive device.
 There was a dip below 30hz though but it was small and a gradual one.

 On the other side of the spectrum, I did hear a peaky region around 6khz.
 The high frequencies do not go past the 14khz frequency mark and are absent above that.